 Unlike other ancient theaters, the oval-shaped, freestanding amphitheater was a Roman invention.
 And, as the jewel in the crown of such imposing Roman-made architectural specimens, the Colosseum holds its head high with the towering elliptical tiers that rise to 180 ft (55 m) from the heart of the city.
 From those very seats, the ‘bloodthirsty’ audience watched on the impeccably choreographed mock battles, exotic animal parades and their merciless slaughtering, and even those ‘legendary’ gruesome gladiatorial fights.
 But there is more to this exalted arena, than just the collective ancient display of viciousness and pomp.
-So, without further ado, let us check out eight interesting facts that you may not have known about the Colosseum, complemented by some glorious visual reconstructions that recreate the amphitheater at its ancient peak.
+So, without further ado, let us check out some interesting facts that you may not have known about the Colosseum, complemented by some glorious visual reconstructions that recreate the amphitheater at its ancient peak.

 Vital Statistics –

 Being elliptical in plan, the Colosseum is 189 m (615 ft) long, and 156 m (510 ft) wide – which accounts for almost 500 m (1,640 ft) in circumference, with a base area of 6 acres (24,000 sq m).
 The inner arena is similarly oval, with a length of 87 m (287 ft) and width of 55 m (180 ft); while being surrounded by a 5 m (16 ft) high wall on all sides – after which the seat tiers started.
 As we mentioned before, these tiers ultimately rose to a height of 180 ft (55 m) – thus making the total volume of the Italian amphitheater a whopping 1,320,000 cubic m or 47 million cubic ft.
 So, it comes as no surprise that during peak events, the Colosseum could hold up to even 50,000 people!

 Colosseum Was Built As A Monument Of Victory For The Roman People, Not The Emperor.